metindikbas/msfs-pushback-helper-app/PushbackHelper/README.txt

 - The tug will wait in place until either FORWARD or REVERSE is selected (remove the parking brake first or it will move slowly).
 - Once moving, select LEFT or RIGHT to steer the tug.
 - When done, click STOP.
 Apply the parking brake.
 Click the TUG button again to remove the tug.
+- There are indicators near LEFT and RIGHT buttons to show current rotation speed.
+Click the button on the side you are already turning to increase speed and click the other side to decrease.

+### v2.6 CHANGES ###
+- [FEATURE] Added multiple rotation speeds to left and right

 ### v2.5 CHANGES ###
 - [FEATURE] Adds more ground services